+Mineral rights

-Mineral rights 140 years
+140 years

 In line with IAS 38, the estimated useful life is the period over which the mineral rights are expected to be available for use by the Company.
 The useful life of an intangible asset cannot exceed the legal rights granted unless the rights are renewable and there is evidence to support the renewal assumption and the cost is insignificant compared to the future economic benefit.
-The planning permission currently expires in 2042, but the directors' believe it is highly likely that the term will be extended as the end date of 2042 was added to the original planning consent following legislation requiring an end date on all planning irrespective of the resources available.
+The Company currently benefits from planning permission which expires in 2042, but the directors' believe it is highly likely that the term will be extended as the end date of 2042 was added to the original planning consent following legislation requiring an end date on all planning irrespective of the resources available.
 The directors believe the cost to renew would be minimal.